stefanregalia/ds3022-data-project-3/README.md

 **Alternative Hypothesis:** Performance-related repositories have lower sentiment scores than simplicity-related repositories.

-**Reasoning:** Performance-related repositories may be more technical and challenging, potentially leading to more negative sentiment in commit messages, but we will test this with hypothesis testing.
+**Reasoning:** Performance-related repositories may be more technical and challenging to develop, potentially leading to more negative sentiment in commit messages, but we will test this with hypothesis testing.

 ---